-Join Bill Ferguson for an in-depth discussion in this video Confirming controller status on the CLI, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Confirming controller status on the CLI, part of Learning VMware NSX.

 - Some people are GUI people,…graphical user interface,…and other people are command line people.…I don't know which one you are,…you may be a little bit of both.…But the point is that sometimes…just taking a look at something where you point and click…might not give you all the information that you want…or you might not believe it.…For example, you might not believe that the web client…is actually refreshed.…So there must be another way,…and there is.…You can actually talk to the controller…and talk the controller cluster…through the command line interface.…